 Synonymous with every single Nintendo console are a host of games boasting the brand’s lovable, mustachioed hero, Mario.
 While nearly all are bonafide hits, Super Mario 3D Land takes the cake as the 3DS’ premier Mario title, providing endless amounts of platforming fun.
 The game was released to critical acclaim in 2011, with many citing its addictive gameplay, fantastic 3D capabilities, and impressive level design as reasons for its greatness.

-Moreover, newcomers to the series — if those indeed exist — won’t have any trouble picking the title and understanding the basics right away.
+Moreover, newcomers to the series — if those indeed exist — won’t have any trouble picking up the title and understanding the basics right away.
 There’s a reason Mario remains the popular face of Nintendo, and Super Mario 3D Land continues his reign of platform dominance.

 3. Fire Emblem: Awakening